-- Ensure that you have set up a CentOS 7 staging server (VM, laptop, or UCS server) with a 64 GB USB 2.0 drive. - .
-Ensure that you have internet, preferably a wired connection, to download the Cisco VIM installation files on the USB drive. - Ensure that you have disabled the CentOS sleep mode. - 1.
-On the staging server, use yum to install the following packages: a) PyYAML c) Python 3.6 (rh-python36))
+- Ensure that you have set up a CentOS 7 staging server (VM, laptop, or UCS server) with a 64 GB USB 2.0 drive. - Ensure that you have internet, preferably a wired connection, to download the Cisco VIM installation files on the USB drive. - Ensure that you have disabled the CentOS sleep mode. - 1.
+On the staging server, use yum to install the following packages: - a) PyYAML - b) python-requests - c) Python 3.6 (rh-python36))